-A heavily used on-ramp is now closed for about two week, but could it be shut down for good?
+A heavily used on-ramp is was closed for about two week, but could it be shut down for good?

-From April 17-29, the Piikoi Street on-ramp to the H-1 Freeway eastbound will be closed 24 hours a day.
+From April 17-29, the Piikoi Street on-ramp to the H-1 Freeway eastbound was closed 24-hours a day.

-Drivers will still be able to get on the freeway via the Ward Avenue and University Avenue on-ramps.
+Drivers were still able to get on the freeway via the Ward Avenue and University Avenue on-ramps.

-The Hawaii Department of Transportation says the closure is necessary, not only to conduct maintenance work to the on-ramp — such landscaping, upgrading striping, replacing reflectors, upgrading guardrail, and fixing potholes — but also to study the traffic impacts of the ramp’s closure.
+The Hawaii Department of Transportation said the closure was necessary, not only to conduct maintenance work to the on-ramp — such landscaping, upgrading striping, replacing reflectors, upgrading guardrail, and fixing potholes — but also to study the traffic impacts of the ramp’s closure.
 HDOT says the main reason for the closure is to see if it reduces congestion on the freeway.

 “The Punahou Street off-ramp and Piikoi Street on-ramp has been an area of concern in terms of congestion.
 With the scheduled maintenance work, it is an ideal opportunity to see how traffic is impacted from the on-ramp closure,” Sniffen said.
 “HDOT is constantly looking for new ways to improve the highways system and this could be a way to make the freeway more efficient.”

 Anyone who’s driven along that stretch during rush hour, and even on Saturdays, is familiar with that congestion.
 Prior to the Punahou off-ramp, traffic can back up, sometimes to Middle Street.
 Once you drive past, it usually flows just fine.

 That’s because vehicles entering the freeway from the Piikoi Street on-ramp must merge left across two lanes in order to continue on the freeway while vehicles exiting the freeway at the Punahou Street off-ramp are simultaneously merging right.
 The state says it wants to cut down on what it calls “significant weaving” in this situation.

 Officials say the study may find that the closure reduces enough freeway congestion to justify a permanent closure and improvements on alternate routes such as changes in signal timings or widening lanes.

 With more than 100,000 people heading eastbound on the freeway each day, some drivers we spoke to were uneasy about the change.